-- Jordan Stouck, Associate Dean, Faculty of Creative and Critical Studies
+- Jordan Stouck, Associate Dean and Associate Professor of Teaching, Faculty of Creative and Critical Studies

-- Tania Willard, Assistant Professor, Faculty of Creative and Critical Studies: Visual Arts
+- Tania Willard, Assistant Professor, Department of Creative Studies, Faculty of Creative and Critical Studies

 The Indigenous academic writing guide for students and instructors will serve as a key resource for those learning how to write in a culturally relevant way within university contexts such as the on-line classroom, the in-person classroom, and the land-based classroom, or a blend of classrooms.
 Particularly unique. transformative key areas are discussions, examples of Land-based and blended learning approaches and contexts, their possibility in remote contexts.
 Running through the guide will be explanations, definitions, and suggestions for instructors regarding what is Indigenous pedagogy and how to bring Indigenous pedagogies into courses.